tomas-fryza/avr-course/Labs/08-i2c/README.md

 ### Version: SimulIDE

 In the SimulIDE application, create the circuit with eight active-low LEDs connected to I2C to Parallel expander.
-You can use individual components (ie. 8 resistors and 8 LEDs) or **Passive > ResistorDip** and **Outputs > LedBar** according to the following figure.
-Also, several signals can form a bus **Logic > Other Logic > Bus**.
+You can use individual components (ie. 8 resistors and 8 LEDs) or single **Passive > ResistorDip** and **Outputs > LedBar** according to the following figure.
+Several signals can form a bus **Logic > Other Logic > Bus**, as well.

 ![I2C LED bar](Images/screenshot_simulide_i2c_leds.png)